If you’re even remotely familiar with the coaching business, then you’ve probably seen a little buzzword floating around in the blogosphere: niche.

 As recovery coaches handle people dealing with addiction, it can be a pretty heavy niche to get into.
 However, it’s definitely one of the most rewarding types of life coaching out there.

-As recovery coaches help clients to live their lives free from substances by finding healthy coping mechanisms, it’s a key branch of coaching that’s perfect for tough cookies.
+As recovery coaches help clients live free from substances by finding healthy coping mechanisms, a key branch of coaching is perfect for tough cookies.

 Not sure what recovery coaching looks like in practice?
 Check out what Tommy Rosen is doing.
 He’s a respected recovery coach and yoga instructor, specializing in addiction recovery and holistic wellness.